edaatalay/Air_Quality_Analysis_for_Istanbul/README.md

   - We performed the visualization and analysis of these data using the R software language.

 ### Instructions
 - The files related to the project are Turkish because of the concept of hackaton.
 The files will be converted into English later.
-Thanks for your understanding.
+Thank you for your understanding.
 - You can find the template of the project in the "hava_kalitesi_icin_yapay_agaclar_template.pptx" file.
 - You can find the datasets used throughout the project in the "data" folder.
 - You can review the "hackathon_data_hazırlığı_1.ipynb" file for data cleaning & preparation.